DigiNode-Tools/diginode-tools/README.md

 A DigiNode is a device that runs a [DigiByte](https://digibyte.org/) Full Node and [DigiAsset Node](https://ipfs.digiassetx.com/) helping to further decentralize the DigiByte ecosystem.

 ### What are DigiNode Tools?
-DigiNode Tools are a suite of linux bash scripts that make it easy to setup, monitor and manage your DigiNode via the linux command line:
+DigiNode Tools are a suite of menu-driven Linux bash scripts that make it really easy to setup, monitor and manage a DigiNode on a Raspberry Pi 4 or Ubuntu/Debian system.
 - **DigiNode Setup** - Helps you to install, upgrade, backup and restore your DigiByte and/or DigAsset Node.
 - **DigiNode Status Monitor** - Provides a live dashboard to quickly check the status of your DigiNode.